g2crowd/rspectacles/README.md

     --format progress # or whatever other formatters you want to use

+The formatter assumes you are using RSpec3.
+If you use RSpec 2:

+    --require rspectacles/formatter/legacy/redis
+    --format RSpectacles::Formatter::Legacy::Redis

 ## Redis

 RSpectacles depends on [Redis](http://redis.io) for pubsub and persistence.
 You